primatephor/mash/docs/implementations/db/hbase/CreateTable.md

     </Setup>
 ```

-This will create an HBase table named 'dataset' with the families: key, address, header, auth, and client.
+This will create an HBase table named `dataset` with the families: key, address, header, auth, and client.